Universal credit: Payments

 Impact of earnings on payments

 Universal credit, including any part of the award which is an amount included for housing, is paid directly to the claimant.
 In a joint claim, both claimants nominate which claimant is to receive the payment (in some cases DWP can split the payment or decide which of the joint claimants will receive the payment).
-Claimants are responsible for ensuring they pay their rent to their landlord, although in exceptional cases, DWP will consider paying the housing amount of the award separately and directly to the landlord.
+Claimants are responsible for ensuring they pay their rent to their landlord, although in exceptional cases, DWP will consider paying the housing amount of the award separately and directly to the landlord (see alternative payment arrangements below).

 Payments are made by automatic transfer to the claimant’s bank account.
 Bank account details are completed as part of the claim process and any subsequent changes to those details should be notified to DWP.
 DWP have arrangements to make payment by a separate service for those unable to make use of mainstream bank, building society or credit union account and this method of payment should be discussed with the claimants work coach.